Leroymilo/FurnitureFramework/doc/Furniture.md

 ## Optional Fields

+### Force Type

+In this field, you can force the [type of the Furniture](https://stardewvalleywiki.com/Modding:Items#Furniture) (as a string).
+If you don't know how it works, don't set it, no type other than "other" has truly been tested.
+You might need it if you want to make a table to place other objects on, but it was not tested.
+Please report it if you find Furniture types that completely break the mod so that I can list them here.

 ### Price

 This is the default price of the Furniture, it will be used if it is added to a shop's item list without specifying a price.